-Vlaams Belang is, admittedly, a political party with a history of past racism.
-It is, in fact, a mutation of the Vlaams Blok party which was officially banned by the Belgian government.
+Vlaams Belang is, admittedly, a political party with a history of racism.
+It is, in fact, a mutation of the Vlaams Blok party which was officially banned by the Belgian government in 2004.
 The current Vlaams Belang party does not represent itself as racist, but is, instead, anti-immigrant.
 Such a sensibility is popular these days considering the violence and streetcrime which has blossomed in the major cities, and considering the fact that Belgium was host to Muslim rioting last year, and now again this year.

 But, the dhimmi "artists" and politicians refuse to deal with the will of the people.
 Instead, they make the will of the people illegal.
 Let me be clear, I am not for Vlaams Belang.
 I would caution Europeans against voting for such parties.
 But, at the same time, the reason these parties are now receiving more votes in places such as France, Belgium, Germany, the UK, and Sweden, is precisely because the people can not find their will represented in any of the other major political parties.

 Now, get a load of this next paragraph: